chronoss09/GoldHen-Cheats-PKG/README.md

 ## Request for new cheat :
 Go to [PS4 Trainer Discord](https://discord.com/invite/bUEQj9p)
-Thanks to TylorMods, Arafat, Sosa, Salt and other...
+Thanks to PS4Trainer, TylorMods, Arafat, Sosa, Salt and others...

 ## How to use GoldHen cheats :
 * Launch **GoldHen v2.x** payload